cupOJoseph/nerite-docs/docs/user-docs/redemption-and-delegation.md

 ### When can redemptions occur? <a href="#docs-internal-guid-85409cf3-7fff-2712-b20f-92b229718cbb" id="docs-internal-guid-85409cf3-7fff-2712-b20f-92b229718cbb"></a>

 A redemption can occur at any time, but will likely only happen when it is profitable to do so.
-This is usually the case when the price of USDN is less than $1 (minus the current redemption fee).
+This is usually the case when the price of USND is less than $1 (minus the current redemption fee).

 ### Who can initiate a redemption? <a href="#docs-internal-guid-595b4008-7fff-7d35-9a38-68d9e7feef1a" id="docs-internal-guid-595b4008-7fff-7d35-9a38-68d9e7feef1a"></a>

-Any Ethereum address can initiate a redemption, provided that they have a sufficient amount of USDN to do so.
+Any Ethereum address can initiate a redemption, provided that they have a sufficient amount of USND to do so.
 However, we expect redemptions to be mainly performed by professional bots rather than humans.

 ### What happens if my Trove gets redeemed?